Demi Moore Jokes About Harvey Weinstein’s Casting Couch In Bruce Willis Roast

 "Bruce got his career-breaking moment in Pulp Fiction, and it seemed really odd at the time," Moore said, per People. "[He was] this big action star in a little indie film.
 But Bruce went over to Harvey Weinstein’s hotel, and I don’t know, but he came back and said, ‘I got the part!’"

 Weinstein's company Miramax funded Pulp Fiction, which starred Uma Thurman.
-Thurman leveled accusations against Weinstein in early February.
+Thurman levelled accusations against Weinstein in early February.

 On May 25, New York police charged Weinstein for criminal sex acts in two separate incidents that took place in New York state.
 On June 5, he plead not guilty on both accounts.
 Since then, the Manhattan District Attorney announced an additional criminal sex act charge against Weinstein, this one for a third incident that took place in 2006.